Symbiota/Symbiota-Documentation/versioned_docs/version-3.4/Collection_Manager_Guide/Data_Publishing/redacting_obscuring_data.md

 :::tip

 To find records in your collection that have data redaction applied, use the Data Editor Search form to construct a query where "_Record Security_ + EQUALS + 1".
-Doing so will recall records where the location data has been obscured from public view.

 :::